Updated on the 25th January 2022

 We are a regulated profession and follow updates and guidance from the RCVS (Royal College of Veterinary Surgeons, our regulating body), BSAVA (British Small Animal Veterinary Association), the BVA (British Veterinary Association) and other veterinary organisations working closely with the government.

-We remain open for emergencies while following clear restrictive guidelines from the government and the RCVS.
+We have remained open throughout the whole pandemic while following clear restrictive guidelines from the government and the RCVS.

 For enquiries such as insurance claim processing and complaints, our teams are working as hard as they can to answer you.
 Again, you might see delays in our usual turn-over times.
 Remember all processes have dramatically changed as we operate with a reduced staffing level and introduced home working where possible.
 As a result people might not be contactable as easily or different team members might be involved in dealing with you.

-Finally, the nature of our work makes social distancing very difficult, even with a skeleton team.
+Finally, the nature of our work makes social distancing very difficult.
 Despite the risks, our staff are just as committed to care for their patients and be as professional as ever.
 We are immensely proud of the work they are doing every day.
-We ask you respect the social distancing measures we have put in place for the safety of our staff and our clients.
+We ask you respect the social distancing and sanitary measures we have put in place for the safety of our staff and our clients.

-There is no evidence that domestic pets are affected by Covid-19.
+There is no evidence that domestic pets are significantly affected by Covid-19.

 They might carry the virus on their coat from being stroked by affected people.
 Pets therefore work as fomites.
 We advise you do follow usual hygiene procedures and wash your hands in the recommended fashion before and after handling your pet or someone else's.
 We also recommend to avoid been licked by your pet.